anoduck/anoduck/README.md

 Here are some developmental principles I believe in.

 - Pay for use API-Keys prevent access to technology and thus technological innovation.
-- Discord is closed source and has a terrible reputation, so don’t sue it.
+- Discord has a notorious reputation and is closed source, so don’t use it.
 Choose element instead.
 - Linux Elitism is in poor taste.
 Linux is just one of many.
-UNIX, BSD, Haiku, Hurd, and many others exist.
+UNIX, BSD, Haiku, Hurd and others exist.
 - Avoid "Not my problem"-ism.
-- Avoid making sarcastic remarks, especially in the written word, they do not compute.
+- Injecting politics into computer science is exclusionary, restrains innovation, and limits diversity.
-- Injecting politics into computer science is exclusionary, restrains innovation, limits diversity.
+- Forcing one's politics on other developers by mandating so via a project's code of conduct is abusive, totalitarian, and authoritarian.
+Project developers are software developers, not techno-dictators.

 ------------